-Revenue from remaining performance obligations is calculated as the aggregate amount of the transaction price allocated to performance obligations that are unsatisfied (or partially unsatisfied) as of the end of the reporting period on executed contracts, including both funded (firm orders for which funding is authorized and appropriated) and unfunded portions of such contracts.
+Revenue from remaining performance obligations is calculated as the aggregate amount of the transaction price allocated to performance obligations that are unsatisfied (or partially unsatisfied) as of the end of the reporting period on executed contracts, including both funded (firm

+(firm orders for which funding is authorized and appropriated) and unfunded portions of such contracts.
+The unfunded portion of enforceable contracts is accounted for as variable consideration and is reported at the estimated most likely amount to which the Company is expected to be entitled.
 Remaining performance obligations do not include unexercised contract options and potential orders under indefinite delivery/indefinite quantity contracts.